Certified Public Manager

 The Wyoming Certified Public Manager (CPM) Program trains, prepares and strengthens leaders in government and nonprofit organizations to address the gamut of management and supervisory issues: interviewing, coaching, motivating, leading change, working with teams, addressing conflict, improving efficiency, solving problems, planning for the future and more.
 The program emphasizes applied skills using best practices over theory providing benefits for the employees and their employers.

-classroom cohort is designed for public sector employees in southeast Wyoming.
-The cohort launches each October and meets two or three days each month (except July) at Laramie County Community College.
+classroom cohort is recommended for public sector employees in southeast Wyoming.
+The cohort launches each October and meets three days each month (except July) at Laramie County Community College.
 Assignments are submitted to Canvas, the online learning management system.
-The program concludes with the capstone presentations during the final session in September.
+The program concludes with capstone presentations during the final session in September.

 The cost of the program is $3,399, approximately $14 per instructor-led training hour.
 Organizations that send more than one person may receive a discount.